Sanlung/ctd-practicum-slaty-egret/README.md

 $ git clone git@github.com:Sanlung/ctd-practicum-slaty-egret.git
 ```

-Once you cloned the repo, in your local project directory run:
+Once you have cloned the repo, in your local project directory run:

 ```
 $ npm install